365 systems found

 Combining applications into an integrated suite.
 In many cases these practices have a hodgepodge of disparate applications, and as a result, find themselves doing double data entry and dealing with other inefficient workflows and processes.
 These organizations invest in integrated medical office management software—that is, integrated EMR, billing and scheduling applications—to centralize all information and functions in one place.

 Implementing best-of-breed applications.
 Conversely, these buyers are focused on applications to address a specific need.
 Most often, buyers in this category are looking for a stand-alone billing, EMR, RIS or PACS system.

 Pursuing federal incentives.
-We’re three years into the HITECH Act, and many physicians are replacing their EHR or purchasing one for the first time to meet federal requirements.
+Thanks to the HITECH Act of 2009, physicians have been replacing their EHRs or purchasing new ones for the first time to meet federal requirements.
 In order to qualify for Medicare and Medicaid incentives, physicians—or more accurately, “eligible professionals”—must make “meaningful use” of a certified EHR.
-Providers have until 2015 to qualify, or they face penalties in the form of decreased reimbursements.
+The law offered incentives for physicians who complied before 2015, but physicians who still aren’t meeting “meaningful use” standards today face penalties in the form of decreased reimbursements.